Quehanna Trail: Route

 The route of the Quehanna Trail has traditionally been described in the counter-clockwise direction.
 The main trailhead is at Parker Dam State Park in northern Clearfield County.
-The trailhead features an informational display on the history of logging in the region.
+The trailhead features some relics from the history of logging in the region.
 The trail heads east, first through the grounds of the state park.
 At 1.4 miles there is a junction with a trail that leads south about six miles to Simon B. Elliott State Park.
 At 3.5 miles, reach a junction with the 1.7 mile-long Cutoff Trail, one of the system's cross-connectors that can be used to form a short loop in and near Parker Dam State Park.
 The junction with the next such trail, the West Cross Connector Trail, is reached at 5.0 miles; that trail heads north for 6.3 miles, with a significant vista near its northern end, and returns to the Quehanna Trail near Little Medix Run.

 The Quehanna Trail crosses the historic Caledonia Pike at 14.4 miles, then reaches Gifford Run at the site of an old splash dam at 15.4 miles.
 The trail enters Quehanna Wild Area at 18.1 miles and remains in this protected district for about the next 34 miles.
 A junction with the East Cross Connector Trail is reached at 20.3 miles; that trail heads north for 9.4 miles, passes through several high meadows and junctions with short cross-country skiing trails, and returns to the Quehanna Trail at the unpaved Losey Road.

 At 22.0 miles the Quehanna Trail passes a historical monument of dubious authenticity called Wild Cat Rock, and then begins a significant plunge into a canyon formed by Mosquito Creek.
 At 24.3 miles, the trail enters an area of unstable ground that was formed by mud at the bottom of a defunct artificial lake that was in turn formed by a large splash dam that was built in approximately 1870 and dismantled just a few years later.
 The unstable topography creates an unusual landscape of mini-canyons dug into the loose soil by Mosquito Creek and its incoming tributaries.
 The trail reaches the site of several failed footbridges over Mosquito Creek at 24.4 miles.
-The bridges failed due to the unstable soil below their support piers; the most recent failed in 2011 and has not yet been replaced as of early 2022, creating a potentially hazardous wet crossing of the creek.
+The bridges failed due to the unstable soil below their support piers; the most recent failed in 2011 and has not yet been replaced as of 2025, creating a potentially hazardous wet crossing of the creek.